English Program Information and Admission Requirements

 workshops.
 It serves students wishing to pursue an advanced degree in Literary studies, as well as high school teachers and students

 seeking teacher certification.
-Students may choose from one of two emphases, the Literature Emphasis or the Creative Writing
+Students may choose from one of three emphases, the Literature Emphasis, the Creative Writing

 require courses in literature and literary criticism.